-- 11. Planning permission is sought for the conversion of the barn to a two-bedroomed open market dwelling.
+- 14. Planning permission is sought for the conversion of the barn to a two-bedroomed open market dwelling.
 A kitchen/diner and living room would be provided on the ground floor and two bedrooms and bathroom on the first floor.
 The single storey off-shot would be re-built and extended to the south west by approximately 1.5m.
-It would contain an office, utility room and bathroom. - 12.
-A residential curtilage would be created in areas to the south-west and south-east, which are currently demarked by dilapidated stone walls - 13.
-Parking space for two vehicles would be provided on land adjacent to the barn to the south east.
+It would contain an office, utility room and bathroom. - 15.
+A residential curtilage would be created in areas to the south-west and south-east, which are currently demarked by dilapidated stone walls - 16.
+Parking space for two vehicles would be provided on land adjacent to the barn to the south east. - 17.
+The main difference between this revised application and the previous application that was refused, is that an amended site plan has been submitted which shows an existing wall to the south east of barn, which currently varies in height, raised to a consistent 1800mm around the north east perimeter of the proposed parking area.
+A paved yard would be created to the south of the barn (not previously shown) and the line of an existing boundary wall amended.
+The existing boundary walls to the south of the barn would be re-built.